Barriers that Programming Instructors Face While Performing Emergency Pedagogical Design to Shape Student-AI Interactions with Generative AI Tools: Methodology

 \subsection{Interview Participant Backgrounds}

 Our interviewee backgrounds are summarized in \tab{tab:participants}.
 We recruited 13 participants (5 non-male).
 Most of our participants taught in the United States (10/13), while others taught in Canada (1/13), New Zealand (1/13), and the United Kingdom (1/13).
-Participants were all full-time faculty that taught undergraduate courses across the computing curriculum, including introductory programming, structures, algorithms, software engineering, and cybersecurity.
+All participants held PhD degrees and were either tenure-line faculty (8/13) or nontenure-line faculty (5/13).
+With one exception that taught in an engineering department, all interviewees taught in computer science departments.
+Interviewees taught undergraduate courses at both introductory and upper levels, including introductory programming, data structures, algorithms, software engineering, and cybersecurity.
 There was considerable range in the number of years of full-time teaching experience (5--42 years, $\mu$=17 years).
 Participants primarily taught at public PhD-granting universities (10/13), while some taught at private PhD-granting universities (2/13) and undergraduate-only institutions (1/13).